 If you’re looking for overwater bungalows in the Philippines but don’t want to break the bank just to spend a night or two in one, you’ve come to the right place.
 Sure, you won’t get the high-end amenities offered by the previous resorts, but there’s no doubt this is one of the most Instagrammable spots in the country.

 Located on the little-known island of Bucas Grande, Club Tara features wooden overwater cottages set in a crystal-clear lagoon.
 You can get here with the help of the resort, which organizes transfers from both Surigao Airport and Siargao.
-If you want to save some cash, you can negotiate a transfer with a boatman in Siargao, which is a couple of hours away.
+If you want to save some money, you can try arranging a transfer directly with a boatman in Siargao, which is a couple of hours away.

-This 3‑star resort offers rooms that vary quite a bit:
+This 3-star resort offers a good range of room types:

-All rooms have air conditioning.
-Without a doubt, we encourage you to choose the first option, which fits 2 adults and 1 child.
-These are the best decorated—the others are quite basic—and come with a fridge, a balcony, and a jacuzzi with sweeping views of the lagoon.
+All rooms have air conditioning, but without a doubt, we’d recommend choosing the first option, which can accommodate 2 adults and 1 child.
+These are the best-appointed—the others are quite basic—and come with a fridge, a balcony, and a jacuzzi with sweeping views of the lagoon.

-The hotel is in a breathtaking, remote setting—perhaps the best location of all the ones in this article.
-You’ll have access to a restaurant, pool, bar, and massage service, but the real highlight is the activities around you.
-Kayaking, paddleboarding, snorkeling, walking to a nearby beach, and, of course, the excursion to Sohoton Cove (which we cover in our Siargao Island Hopping guide) are the big draws here—besides staying in an overwater bungalow for a bargain price.
+The hotel is in a breathtaking, remote setting—possibly the most spectacular location of any on this list.
+You’ll have access to a restaurant, pool, bar, and massage service, but the real highlight is everything you can do around here.
+Kayaking, paddleboarding, snorkeling, walking to a nearby beach, and, of course, trips to Sohoton Cove (which we cover in our Siargao Island Hopping guide) are the big draws here—besides staying in an overwater bungalow for a bargain price.

 Breakfast is included in the room rate.
 For other meals, you’ll have to use the restaurant, which is a bit basic and, frankly, quite pricey.

-If everything sounds so good, why is the rating a 7.5?
+If it all sounds so good, why is the rating only 7.5?
 The truth is, although the resort has massive potential, it is far from being a luxury hotel.
-Unfortunately, the rooms could use a little TLC and the staff some extra training.
-Even so, if you go with managed expectations and compare it to the price, we’re sure you’ll leave more than happy.
+Unfortunately, the rooms could use a little TLC, and the staff could do with a bit more training.
+Even so, if you go in with realistic expectations and compare it to the price, we’re sure you’ll leave more than happy.

-️ By the way, if you are going to combine your stay in these overwater bungalows with a visit to beautiful Siargao, don’t miss our article on the Best Resorts in Siargao and treat yourself.
+️ By the way, if you’re planning to combine your stay in these overwater bungalows with a visit to beautiful Siargao, don’t miss our article on the Best Resorts in Siargao and treat yourself.

 Book your overwater bungalow at Club Tara Resort here